SurgicalInformatics/cocin_ccp/README.md

 ## Caution
 ### Data security

-These are patient level data that contain disclosive information.
+These are patient-level data that contain disclosive information.
 Only use in a secure environment and do not hold data on a removable device including laptops.

 ### Always check the data